gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

     }

     ProjectConnection connection = GradleConnector.newConnector().forProjectDirectory(new File("myProject")).connect();
-    GradleComposite composite = GradleCompositeBuilder.newComposite().withParticipant(connection).build()
+    GradleComposite composite = GradleCompositeBuilder.newComposite().withParticipant(connection).build();
-    EclipseWorkspace eclipseWorkspace = composite.model(EclipseWorkspace.class)
+    EclipseWorkspace eclipseWorkspace = composite.model(EclipseWorkspace.class);
 ```

 ##### Implementation

 - The `CompositeBuilder` provides a means to define a composite build via the Tooling API.
-Each `ProjectConnection` added to the composite specifies a Gradle build that participates in the composite.
+Each `ProjectConnection` added to the composite specifies a Gradle build that
+participates in the composite.
     - Adding any `ProjectConnection` effectively adds the Gradle build that _contains_ the referenced project to the composite.
     - TODO: Should adding a `ProjectConnection` for a non-root project fail?
 Ideally, yes, but it may be expensive to calculate early.
     - For this story, adding multiple connections to the composite is not permitted.
-- The only model type that can be requested for a `CompositeBuild` is `EclipseWorkspace`
+- The only model type that can be requested for a `GradleComposite` is `EclipseWorkspace`
     - On request for an `EclipseWorkspace`, the `ProjectConnection` will be queried for the `EclipseProject` model.
-This model represents the hierarchy of all eclipse projects for the Gradle build.
+This model represents the hierarchy of all eclipse projects
+    for the Gradle build.
-    - The instance of `EclipseWorkspace` will be constructed directly by the `CompositeBuild` instance, by traversing the hierarchy of the `EclipseProject` obtained.
+    - The instance of `EclipseWorkspace` will be constructed directly by the `GradleComposite` instance, by traversing the hierarchy of the `EclipseProject` obtained.
-    - the `EclipseProject`s still contain the information about their hierarchy, so Buildship can potentially display then in a hierarchical layout
+    - the `EclipseProject`s still contain the information about their hierarchy, so Buildship can potentially display them in a hierarchical layout
     - A delegating implementation of `ModelBuilder` will be required

 ##### Test cases

-TBD
+- A composite cannot be built without assigning at least one participating project.
+If the `GradleCompositeBuilder.build()` method is called without assigning at least one participant
+an `IllegalStateException` is thrown.
+- A composite can only add a single participating project via `GradleCompositeBuilder.withParticipant()`.
+If `GradleCompositeBuilder.withParticipant()` is called twice, a `IllegalStateException` is thrown.
+- Requesting a model by calling any of the methods in `GradleConnection` with a type that's not an interface will throw a `IllegalArgumentException`.
+- A model can only be request for the type `EclipseWorkspace`.
+Providing any other type throws a `IllegalArgumentException`.
+- A composite can be built with a single participating project.
+The hierarchy of the participating project only contains a single Gradle project.
+The requested `EclipseWorkspace` model
+contains a single project of type `EclipseProject`.
+The `EclipseProject` properly populates the model (e.g. name, path, classpath and project dependencies).
+- A composite can be built with a single participating project containing a hierarchy of Gradle projects.
+The requested `EclipseWorkspace` model
+contains all projects of the hierarchy (including the root project) with type `EclipseProject`.
+The `EclipseProject` properly populates the model
+(e.g. name, path, classpath and project dependencies).
+- If the `ProjectConnection` points to a subproject of a multi-project build hierarchy, the requested `EclipseWorkspace` model determines the root project and traverses the whole hierarchy.
+The `EclipseWorkspace` contains all `EclipseProject` of that hierarchy.

+##### Open issues

+- Dealing with `ProjectConnection` is a heavy-weight approach and requires loading the whole model for all projects involved.
+A light-weight approach needs to be introduced (a project identifier)
+that allows for determining a project and its path without loading up the model.

 ### Story - Buildship queries `EclipseWorkspace` to determine set of Eclipse projects for an imported Gradle build